hpssjellis/grants/latest-pitch.md

 **Elevator Pitch:**

 The Helium People's Network needs everyday people to be able to use both the Hotspots and their own Devices.
-Presently only big companies with Mechatronic Engineers using ESP32's are able to create products that effectively use HNT.
+In my opinion only big companies with Mechatronic Engineers using ESP32's are able to create products that effectively use HNT.

 I believe the network's success is centered on many people being able to make LoRaWan low power long distance solutions for their family and small business needs.
 The simplicity of the Arduino products is legendary and the Portenta is a beast, with it's dual core, 160 pin base and shields for Vision, Microphone, sd card, Ethernet and LoRaWan.
 The PortentaH7 is the perfect choice for the technology capable Helium Hotspot owner.